Security guard killed, 2 injured during Burlington robbery

 BURLINGTON, N.C.
 (WTVD) --Burlington police are trying to locate three men accused of fatally shooting a person and injuring two others during a robbery Sunday night.

-The incident happened just before 9:30 p.m. at the Gone Fishing Sweepstakes located at 1365 North Church Street.
+The incident happened just before 9:30 p.m. at the Gone Fishing Sweepstakes located at 1365 N. Church Street.

 When police arrived, they found a patron and an employee suffering from head wounds - after being hit multiple times - and a security guard bludgeoned and suffering from a gunshot wound to the torso.